Macca180

 Did you know every kid playing in the YJFL (biggest in Australia) gets a Collingwood membership?
 Good on them.

-If you don’t care about the numbers why read this thread?
+If people don’t care about the numbers why do they read this thread?

 Crows numbers are real people and holding up during our winters of discontent rebuild.